Agent-Hellboy/trace-dkey/README.rst

    - The value returned by the `trace` function is an array of paths, where each path is an array of dictionary keys.
    - Because of that, the library can be used in a practical way by taking advantage of this format.
    - In the example below we use the returned path to iterate over the dictionary keys and print the key value:
+   - you can use the library as `python3 -m trace_dkey --file=test.json --key=name`, test.json is
+      a json file containing name as key
     .. code:: py

        from trace_dkey import trace
        l={'a':{'b':{'c':{'d':{'e':{'f':1}}}}}}

        paths = trace(l,'f')

        for path in paths:
           dic = l
           for key in path: